 Day 26 Pick up hotel and drop off Kathmandu International Airport

-Sherpa Heritage Trails shows you a starting price.
 During the trekking season prices may rise.
-The final price depends on the trekking season, group size and, if applicable, cost of local flight.
+The final price depends on the trekking season, group size and the cost of the local transfers.

 -Pick up and drop off from Kathmandu International Airport to hotel

 -Flight Kathmandu to Juphal (over Nepalgunj) ; flight Jomsom to Pokhara, and all transfers to and from domestic airport.

 -Drive Pokhara to Kathmandu by tourist bus, and transfer to hotel

 -Certificate of CO2- emission free for all transport Nepal